dskkato/mjpeg-rs/README.md

 ## Suppoted environment

-Currentlry, Windows and macos is supported.
+Currentlry, Windows and macos are supported.

-This constrain comes from Camera driver, so one can use this repository by using appropriate camera driver, like L4V2 in Linux envirnment.
+This constrain comes from Camera libraries that I can use.

 ## How to use

+Since this module consists of a little image processing, release build is recomendded.

 **Windows user**

+There are no external dependencies, except for Web-camera.

 ```
 cargo run --release